-Vantiv is a full services payment provider offering payment processing and payment gateway services.
+Vantiv (now Worldpay) is a full payment service provider offering payment processing and payment gateway services.
 Zuora pre-integrates with both the Vantiv payment gateway and processor, as well as their Automatic Account Updater.

 Go to Vantiv/Zuora Sign up for more information about Vantiv.

 The following gateway integration versions are supported for the Vantiv gateway: